-Anthony (Big Ant), Quinton (Quint), Ronnie (Big Ron, LeeBee) Tyler (TVO).
+Anthony (Big Ant), Quinton (Quint, Javon), Ronnie (Big Ron, LeeBee) and Tyler (TVO).
 We are the four.
 We have all made positive impacts on our lives.
-I have written as many of the stories as I can remember, I will then ask my brothers to review, update and add anything they remember so this can be as accurate as possible.
-Since no names will be changed to protect the innocent, it will be at the discretion of each of us to include what we want to be known.
+I have written as many of the stories as I can remember, I will ask my brothers to review, update and add anything they remember so this can be as accurate as possible.
+Since no names will be changed to protect the innocent, lol, it will be at the discretion of each of us to include what we want to be known.
 No matter what, there will be truth spoken by all of us.

-We were just beginning to understand the world around us.
-None of us realized at that time how far our lives and careers would take us from the Homestead.
+We were beginning to understand the world around us when we left the Homestead.
+None of us realized how far our lives and careers would take us from the Homestead.
 We are as much a part of it, as it is a part of us.
 There is no way we can forget the blood sweat and tears that were shed during those years.
 I know in many ways it was our rite of passage into adulthood.
 With Momma, Grandma, and Granddaddy to guide us, the value system they instilled in us has kept us on the right side of truth, honor, and most importantly faith.
 Ron and I were talking one evening and I don’t recall what I said, but his response was, “we are country boys Quint”.
 That was enough said, he was right.
 That down-home country boy ethic has served all of us well.

 © Q. Javon Overton 2019